 “Heheh, thanks, Zero.
 Alright, well anyways let’s get back to what’s important.
-Your mission.
-Seren, I will be straight forward with you.”
-Han said boldly and paused.
+Your mission.”
+Han glanced at them all.
+He then turned his gaze towards Seren, “Seren, I will be straight forward with you …”

 Seren looked up in surprise.
 Someone of authority was bowing to her?
 Was that even possible?
 What did that mean?
 How should she respond?